 Google will use this information for the purpose of evaluating your use of our website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
 Google may transfer this information to third parties where required to do so by law, or where such third parties process the information on Google's behalf.

-A cookie is a small file sent by the Department of Finance and Deregulation's web server onto the user's web browser software when the user accesses this website.
+A cookie is a small file sent by the Department of Finance's web server onto the user's web browser software when the user accesses this website.
 An explanation of cookies generally can be found at the site of the Office of the Privacy Commissioner .

 Some parts of this website may use a cookie to maintain contact through a session.
 The cookie allows Finance to recognise you as an individual as you move from one page of this website to another.
 This cookie will expire on the close of your browser session or on the closing down of your computer.
 Our copy of your information will be automatically deleted within 24 hours after you last access the website.
 This information is analysed to show broken links in our website, bottlenecks, and other site problems.
 We use this information to redesign for efficiency of use.
 No attempt will be made to identify anonymous users or their browsing activities unless legally compelled to do so, such as in the event of an investigation, where a law enforcement agency may exercise a warrant to inspect the Internet Service Provider's log files.